ruby-vietnam/hardcore-rule/README.md

           - *NG*: is javascript functional programming?
           - *OK*: I’ve read paper about Monad and implementation of it in javascript, let’s take a look.
+- Every dicussion **MUST be in depth**.
+There must not conversations like: I've read an article about mysql internal and is cool!.
+You should write indepth that: what is cool, to prove that you read the article throughout.

 - No chit-chat
 - Recommended to share well-known source only (paper, well-known book)
 - If you can suprise people by things that almost of them not know about, you're truely hardcore member!!!!